Frequently Asked Questions from UIC Commuters

 Can other clubs or organizations reserve the CSRC?

-The entire CSRC space is not reservable as it must remain open to serve our regular users.
-However, the Multipurpose room, equipped with seating and tables that can be easily reconfigured, a projector, screen, and a dvd player, is reserveable for events that are approved by the CSRC staff.
+The entire CSRC space cannot be reserved as it must remain open to serve our regular users.
+However, the Multipurpose room, equipped with seating and tables that can be easily reconfigured, a projector, screen, and a DVD player, is available for events that are approved by the CSRC staff.
 Because the Multipurpose Room is an important part of the space, CSRC staff will consider your request for a reservation with how attractive the event or activity would be to commuters at UIC.
 Requests for the Multipurpose Room should be sent to email@example.com.
 The Satellite Office space, an office equipped with a computer, phone, internet, a desk, a table, and chairs, is available for offices and departments to host walk-in hours that are convenient to commuters.
 To inquire about reserving the Satellite Office, email your request to firstname.lastname@example.org.
-As stated above, the Study Rooms are reservable for group study sessions.
+As stated above, the Study Rooms are available for group study sessions.
 These reservations are made on first-come, first-serve basis.

 How do I gain access to the private lactation rooms?

-The CSRC has two private lactation rooms adjacent to the Women's restrooms and lockeroom area.
+The CSRC has two private lactation rooms adjacent to the Women's restrooms and locker room area.
 Keys can be checked out through the CSRC front desk by presenting a valid ID.